Tour possibilities from Antalya are :

 First on the history hitlist is the classical city of Perge.
 This once bustling Roman port was founded around 1300 BC and the first stop for St. Paul on his missionary journeys around the Mediterranean.
 Take a tour, stepping through the triumphal Roman gate to admire the ruined temples, marketplace and fountains.
 On the column-lined main street, meanwhile, you can even see the grooves in the flagstones created by long-ago chariot wheels.
 There’s also a magnificent, 12,000-seater Roman stadium and the remnants of a Bronze Age acropolis.

-Leaving Perge behind, we go to Aspendos to see the one of the world’s best-preserved Roman theatre.
+Leaving Perge behind, it’s then on to Aspendos to see the one of the world’s best-preserved Roman theatre.
 Built into a steep hillside and big enough for 15,000 spectators, this vast semicircular edifice was used to stage plays 2,000 years ago.
 And its perfect acoustics mean that it’s still used for operas and concerts today.

 Olympos and the Chimeira :